 Mental health at the employee level

 At the employee level, the focus is on employees living their values, putting their strengths into practice, and having coping strategies for stress to avoid burnout.
-There needs to be value congruence between employees and the organization, and the ability to work toward a goal that means something to the employee.
+There needs to be value congruence between employees and the organization, and the ability for problem solving to work toward a goal that means something to the employee.
 Signs of burnout occur when there is a gap in what an employee values and what their employer values.
 If the employee is living their values and understands what is important to them and why, they will align their values and strengths with their beliefs.

 As people are growing up, there were family, friends, and others in their personal life who helped defined the way they looked at the world.
 Their experiences were the foundation of who they are now and reflects their sense of self, which helps them understand who they are in relation to their employer.
 Employees can ask themselves questions about their values which stem from their sense of self.

 Sense of self and values go hand in hand.
 Sense of self refers to the characteristics that define an employee.
 It is the way they think about their job and their work as it relates to their world and their views about their place in the company.
 Sense of self is about their character strengths and weaknesses as well as their beliefs about their work as it relates to the overall goal of the company they work for.

 Questions to ask about work and sense of self

 When I am exploring a team member’s sense of self, I always ask these five questions:

 - Where do you live your values?